Homemade Achiote Paste

 What are Annatto Seeds?

 Annatto seeds (aka achiote in Mexico) come from the pulp covering the seeds of a tree native to the Caribbean.
 Central and South Americans have been using them as a coloring for dishes such as meats, fish, vegetables and rice, as well as a dye for clothes, paint and more.
-They are mild in flavor when used sparingly, though certainly distinctive for their earthy and somewhat floral flavor.
+They are mild in flavor when used sparingly, ground in a spice grinder, though certainly distinctive for their earthy and somewhat floral flavor.

-Let’s talk about how we make achiote paste, shall we?
+Let’s talk about how to make achiote paste, shall we?

 Achiote Paste Ingredients

-- The Seasonings – 1 tablespoon Mexican oregano (or use Italian oregano), 2 teaspoons coriander seeds (or equivalent powder), 1 teaspoon cumin seeds (or equivalent powder), 1 teaspoon black peppercorns (or equivalent ground black pepper), 1-2 cloves (or use ground) salt to taste.
+- The Seasonings.
+Mexican oregano (or use Italian oregano), coriander seeds, cumin seeds, black peppercorns (or equivalent ground black pepper), cloves (or use ground) salt to taste.
 See the recipe notes for other optional ingredients.

-- The Fresh Additions – 6 cloves garlic and 1 spicy chili pepper (optional – use a jalapeno for a touch of heat, serrano peppers for hotter, or habanero pepper for good level of heat).
+- The Fresh Additions.
+Garlic and optional chili peppers.
+Use a jalapeno for a touch of heat, serrano peppers for hotter, or habanero pepper for good level of heat).
 I love habanero with this.
 Onion can be added as well.

-- The Citrus – 1/2 cup bitter orange juice is traditional, but can be difficult to find for some cooks.
+- The Citrus.
+Bitter orange juice is traditional, but can be difficult to find for some cooks.
 If you can’t obtain it, use 3 tablespoons fresh orange juice + 3 tablespoons fresh lime juice + 2 tablespoons white vinegar.

 How to Make Achiote Paste – the Recipe Method